Stock market today: Wall Street rallies to records as Federal Reserve still sees rate cuts for 2024

 In the bond market, Treasury yields had a mixed reaction.

 The two-year Treasury yield, which closely tracks expectations for Fed action, initially jumped before quickly giving up the gain.
-It was recently at 4.61%, down from 4.69% late Tuesday, as traders built bets for the Federal Reserve to begin cutting rates in June.
+It eventually fell back to 4.61%, down from 4.69% late Tuesday, as traders built bets for the Federal Reserve to begin cutting rates in June.

+Traders had already given up on earlier hopes for the Fed to begin cutting in March.
+The worry is that if the Fed waits too long into the summer before lowering rates, it may not end up doing so all year.
+That's because of the risk of appearing political if it were to make big changes to policies just ahead of U.S. elections set for November.

 The yield on the 10-year Treasury, which also takes into account longer-term economic growth and inflation, initially tumbled after the Fed's announcement but then swiveled.
-It was recently at 4.26%, compared with 4.30% late Tuesday.
+It was later sitting at 4.28%, down from 4.30% late Tuesday.

-Markets in Europe and Asia were mixed.
-Japan's markets were closed for a holiday a day after the Bank of Japan hiked its benchmark interest rate for the first time in 17 years, raising the rate to a range of zero to 0.1% from minus 0.1%.
+In stock markets abroad, indexes Europe and Asia were mixed.
+Japan's market was closed for a holiday a day after the Bank of Japan hiked its benchmark interest rate for the first time in 17 years, raising the rate to a range of zero to 0.1% from minus 0.1%.

 The FTSE 100 in London was virtually flat after British inflation in February came in below expectations at 3.4%, marking its lowest level since September 2021.
 That supports hope for rate cuts in coming months.